athombv/homey-arduino-library/docs/usage.md

 To allow for easier testing we suggest you add code to utilize the ```Serial``` library to print a log to the serial monitor.
 More advanced getting-started sketches are included with the library and can be opened in the Arduino IDE by navigating to the  ```File > Examples > Homeyduino``` menu.

-## Using the legacy ethernet shield v1
+## Using the legacy Arduino ethernet shield v1

 Navigate to the libraries folder in the Arduino folder on your computer.
 Then find the file "Homey.h" in the homeyduinos directory.
 Open this file using a text editor and remove the ```//``` marker from the ```//#define HOMEY_USE_ETHERNET_V1``` line so that it becomes ```#define HOMEY_USE_ETHERNET_V1``` to switch to ethernet shield v1 support instead of ethernet shield v2 support.